robert-godlewski/crm_app/README.md

 * Add in a notes page and people so that users can interact.
 * Create a desktop app version of this app using Docker.
 * Create a mobile app version using Swift/Java.

-# Citing work
-For datetime module for class details on the python documentation: https://docs.python.org/3/library/datetime.html Also look at both Flask and Bootstrap documentation for more info.

-# Todos
-* Apply some of the Backlog Features.
-* Instead of outright deleting a task how about adding in another list of tasks done in another table for later reference.
-* Use React.js to make the reminder automation smoother, making Flask more like an API - Useful references for Flask-React: https://towardsdatascience.com/build-deploy-a-react-flask-app-47a89a5d17d9

 # Development details
 Development code is running on http://localhost:8000/